littlefoot22/python-machine-learning/README.md

 ## training and validation data

-setting up the training and validation data is a little diffrent then the iris example for this dataset. we need to split the X array from index 1 to 13 and the Y array at index 0.
+setting up the training and validation data is a little different then the iris example for this dataset. we need to split the X array from index 1 to 13 and the Y array at index 0.
 This is because our class attribute is now at the 0 index of the array and our data attributes make up the rest.

 We can leave the split at 80/20 so we leave the validation_size at .20